rheiland/cmake_learn/README.md

 Assuming the cmake is successful, you then just run:
 ```
 make
+# or if you encounter build errors, try:
+make VERBOSE=1
 ```
 On Windows 10, after installing Visual Studio 17 (VS17; free Community edition), I run a batch script (.bat) as follows:
 ```